Standing out from the competition is crucial, right ?

 And the best way to do that is make you music really zarking loud, right?

 To find out the real way to make your music stand out in the 21st century, watch the video above – the answer may surprise you.

 [Update – since the launch of Apple Music, iTunes Radio has been discontinued – but that doesn’t mean that the ideas in this video stop being relevant !
-In fact, loudness management is becoming the norm – it’s also in use on Pandora, Spotify, and YouTube, with TIDAL and others to follow soon]
+In fact, loudness management is becoming the norm – it’s also in use on Spotify, Pandora, TIDAL and and YouTube, with others following soon]

 Except actually if you’re a regular reader the answer won’t surprise you at all, because the best way to sound loud on the radio has always been the same – it just applies more than ever before, in the 21st century.

 Updated, Sept 2014: at the end of the video I wondered aloud if U2 would use the same trick on their new album.
 It was released this week, and the answer is Yes – see the end of this post for my analysis.

 But the more I think about it, the more convinced I am that he’s right.

 Because in the past, FM radio processed everything – so all music sounded “loud”, regardless of how it was mixed and mastered originally.

 Which means that if they decide to turn a “loud” song down further than expected, like the U2 example in the video above – it actually sounds quieter.

 FM radio processing would have made it sound just as loud, just more distorted – and many people wouldn’t have noticed or cared.